-This is a big one particularly if you are living in an apartment or renting a house with a few other people.
+This is a big one, mainly if you live in an apartment or rent a house with a few other people.
 Your mom isn’t at college with you, so it’s super rude to assume that your roommate(s) will clean up after you and do all of the work around the house/apartment.
-Try creating a schedule for everyone and placing it in a common area so it is easily seen when someone is supposed to do the dishes/vacuum/sweep.
-This helps keep everyone accountable for their actions and realize that they do need to do their own part in helping everyone live happier in college.
+Try creating a schedule for everyone and placing it in a common area, so it is easily seen when someone is supposed to do the dishes/vacuum/sweep.
+This helps keep everyone accountable for their actions and realize that they need to do their own part in helping everyone live happier in college.
 It’s stressful enough being there, do what you can to help make it easier for yourself and those around you.

 Don’t eat your roommate’s food.

 Just don’t do it.
 We know that the temptation can be there when you see something that you know your roommate hasn’t touched in 2 days, but just don’t do it.
-There are too many unnecessary fights that happen regarding this silly topic and too much hostility that can build up.
-Try establishing early-on with your roommate if you are okay sharing food or if you just want to be asked first.
+There are too many unnecessary fights regarding this silly topic and too much hostility that can build up.
+Try establishing early on with your roommate if you are okay sharing food or just want to be asked first.
 It’s really that simple.
-If you need help stocking your own mini fridge, check out these simple ways to eat healthy in a college setting.
+If you need help stocking your own mini-fridge, check out these simple ways to eat healthy in a college setting.

 Respect your roommate.

-This is such a basic topic, but it gets overlooked all the time.
-If your roommate has a big test in the morning and they are needing to get some sleep, don’t have people over listening to music and laughing until the wee hours of the morning.
+This is such an essential topic, but it gets overlooked all the time.
+If your roommate has a big test in the morning and needs to get some sleep, don’t have people over listening to music and laughing until the wee hours of the morning.
 That’s just rude.
-Come up with those boundaries and don’t be afraid to say something.
+Come up with those boundaries, and don’t be afraid to say something.
 Your roommate(s) are probably nicer than you think.

 Pay your portion of the bills.

-We hope these tips give you some insight on what makes you the best roommate possible.
-It’s really quite painless and you should take note that you just need to be kind, respectful, understanding, and of course be sure that you and your roommates have the proper renters insurance!
-Renters insurance is a staple when you are living with others and is very important to have.
+We hope these tips give you some insight into what makes you the best roommate possible.
+It’s really relatively painless, and you should take note that you just need to be kind, respectful, understanding, and of course, be sure that you and your roommates have the proper renters insurance!
+Renters insurance is a staple when living with others and is very important.
 Learn more about the renters insurance offered by GradGuard by visiting our website today.